 Which brings me to Plugin #5…

+An extremely effective way to acquire recurring customers is through an email distribution list.
+Many sites accomplish this by a popup which encourages users to submit their e-mail address in exchange for a modest discount.
 There are many pop-up plugins on the market, but for under 30$ and available for a one-time fee, Ninja Popups gives you lots of templates to choose from, integrates seamlessly with Mailchimp, is easy to use, and has additional options, such as only appearing when a visitor is about to close the browser window.

 Strong security is essential for E-Commerce sites.
 All In One WordPress Security is, in my opinion, the best free security plugin on the market.
 It is robust, with more features out of the box than you will actually use.
 It uses a “Security Points Grading System”, measured as a Gauge, which gives you a visual indicator of how well your site is protected, based on the options you have enabled.